 Chronic open angle glaucoma

 Chronic open angle glaucoma (also called primary open angle glaucoma) is the most common type.
-It develops very slowly and damage to your nerve and eyesight happens gradually.
+It develops very slowly and damage to your eyesight happens gradually.

-You can get chronic glaucoma if the drainage channels (through which fluid in your eye flows) become blocked as this can slowly raise the pressure within your eye and damage your optic nerve.
+You can get chronic glaucoma if the fluid in your eye can’t pass through the drainage channels properly.
+This can slowly raise the pressure within your eye and damage your optic nerve.

 Normal tension glaucoma

-A form of chronic glaucoma called normal tension glaucoma can occur even if the pressure in your eye is within the normal range, which is usually less than 22 millimetre of mercury (mm Hg).
+Another form of chronic glaucoma, called normal tension glaucoma, can occur even if the pressure in your eye is within the normal range.
+This is usually less than 21 millimetre of mercury (mm Hg).
 It's thought that the optic nerve may have a poor blood supply or a weakness.

 Acute angle-closure glaucoma

-If you have other eye conditions, such as an injury to your eye or repeated inflammation, you can get secondary glaucoma.
+You can get secondary glaucoma if you have other eye conditions, such as an injury to your eye or repeated inflammation.
 If you have diabetes, you may be at risk of developing a type of secondary glaucoma called rubeotic glaucoma.

 This is a very rare condition where a baby is born with glaucoma.
-The tissues at the angle of the anterior chamber don’t develop properly and this slows the flow of the fluid out of the eye.
+This happens when the eye’s drainage system doesn’t develop properly before birth.

-If you have chronic open angle or secondary glaucoma, you probably won't notice any symptoms until your optic nerve has been affected and your sight gets worse.
+If you have chronic open angle glaucoma, you might not notice any symptoms until your optic nerve has been affected and your sight gets worse.
 This is because the first part of your sight to be affected is the outer or peripheral field of vision.
-Your central vision, which you use to focus on objects, isn't usually affected until much later.
+Your central vision isn't usually affected until much later.
 Usually, chronic open angle glaucoma doesn’t cause any pain in your eye.